 But for many marketers, SEO traffic is hard to get.
-It is a long time game.
+How to get traffic without SEO is a long time game.

-It takes too long for a new website to get its share of the organic traffic.
+It takes too long for a new website to get organic traffic without SEO.
 Besides, relying on SEO traffic alone is not even an ideal digital marketing best practices.

 It can a bad thing to rely on just one traffic source.